 Think back to any day events that your work has hosted.
 Was alcohol involved?
 If it was, was it widely consumed?
 We’re fellow workers taking part no questions asked?
 If so, you can get a pretty good idea of how they perceive a casual day drink.

-7. Finally, If you feel like you need to ask, it’s probably frowned upon.
+7. Finally, If you feel the need to ask, then it’s probably frowned upon.

 Unless you tend to be the type of person who always proceeds with caution, then you’re probably asking if lunch beers are allowed because you already sense that they aren’t.
 If it’s a practice that you feel strongly about, and believe it would have positive impacts in your workplace, then by all means take it up with your superior and make it happen!